clawpack/clawpack.github.com/doc/_sources/gallery/apps/fvmbook/chap20/burgers/README.txt

 2D Burgers' equation at angle theta to the x-axis
 -------------------------------------------------

-The value of theta is set in setprob.data
+The value of theta is set in `setrun.py`.

 Example [book/chap20/burgers] to accompany the book